codeforequity-at/botium-cli/README.md

 Automatically run all your scripted conversations against your chatbot and output a test report

+## botium-cli hello

+Runs a connectivity check against your chatbot by sending a message (by default 'hello') and waiting for an answer from bot.

 ## botium-cli nlpanalytics <algorithm>

 Runs NLP analytics with the selected algorithm.